-- WaterNSW/ Department of Planning and Environment Water Accounting System (Joint ownership of system). - Department of Planning and Environment Water Ordering and Usage database
+- WaterNSW/ Department of Climate Change, Energy, the Environment and Water-Water Accounting System (Joint ownership of system). - Department of Climate Change, Energy, the Environment and Water-Water Ordering and Usage database

 For the purposes of this GPWAR extraction from the river is considered to be the total volume metered and debited to the allocation accounts minus any water that can be identified as being used within the system or ordered to be passed through the system.
 These volumes are generally associated with environmental water orders and have already been accounted for in other line items.
 Extractions from river included that diverted to an irrigation corporation for distribution.